 SumUp is one of the leading mobile point of sale companies in the world.
 With a healthy footprint in Europe, SumUp is expanding to the United States and brining its state-of-the-art mobile card readers across the pond.
 SumUp readers connect seamlessly with Bluetooth and works with all iOS and Android smartphones and tablets.
 There is not much hardware out on the market that can confuse a SumUp card reader.

-Food delivery businesses might benefit the most from a mobile card reader like SumUp.
+Food delivery businesses might benefit the most from a credit card payment.
 For most delivery places, to bring a traditional mobile card reader, with its bulky nature and poor connectivity, is a non-starter.
 The consumer experience of paying upfront, over the phone, is not ideal.
 So, to have a mobile card reader that attaches to a delivery person’s smartphone is a simple and elegant solution.

 Where is the mobile card reader industry headed?
 Most likely on the path to greater adoption and more use everywhere.
 If you are a small business owner, think about how a mobile point of sale unit can help your bottom line.
 It might be the best POS purchase you ever make.